 While in college, try to challenge yourself by stepping out of your comfort zone.
 Becoming a student leader will provide you an immense opportunity to improve your social skills while continually building your network.
 As previously stated, you can build a network to your liking.
 Learning networking skills while in school will help you build your professional networks, which should lead to interviews and finding internship opportunities.

 There is no set way to build a network for yourself, since your network may only become what you desire it to be.
 However, there are certain steps you can take to put yourself in a strong position to build and maintain a network that fits your needs.
 Here are a couple of tips to establish a network of current and potential professionals during your time in college.

-It is highly recommended that you join your respective university’s Accounting Club.
-These groups normally schedule and coordinate the college’s “Meet the Firms” events, and often have strong alumni networks.
+It is highly recommended that you join your respective university’s Accounting Club or Beta Alpha Psi organization.
+These groups normally schedule and coordinate the college’s Meet the Firms events, and often have strong alumni networks.
 Communicating with these alumni can be very beneficial.
-They can give you tips about how they were successful in their job search after graduation and provide you with insight about the industry they work in, so you may further gauge your interests.
+Alumni can give you tips on how to be successful in your job search after graduation and provide insights about the industry so you may further uncover your own interests.
 Going into any given field or industry blindly can be risky, and being more informed may encourage you to consider all of your options.

 Another extremely beneficial career move is earning the CPA certification.
 The benefits of becoming a CPA include increased earning potential, career opportunities, job stability, career flexibility, and respect.
 To secure the CPA, you must pass the CPA Exam, and you can learn everything you need to know about the CPA Exam in this free CPA Exam Guide.